alexanderepping/apfelxx_photon_mod/makeLHAPDF/README.md

 # makeLHAPDF
 Fortran program to write the GRVCustomSet_0000.dat file in the LHAPDF fromat and related files.

+The program can be run by running the bashFiles/makeLHAPDF.sh program, which will also copy the GRVCustomSet_0000.dat directly into the LHAPDF share directory.

 ## makeLHAPDF.f
 Program to write a GRVCustomSet_0000.dat file in the LHAPDF fromat.